wistia/wistia-open-docs/_posts/2012-07-03-analytics.md

 <div class="post_image center">
 <img src="/images/heatmap_scroll.png" alt="heatmap_scroll" />
 </div>

-The heatmap itself displays viewing sessions in a color-coded manner.
-As viewers re-watch certain portions of the video, the heatmap moves from green to red.
-If a viewer completely skips a certain section, that appears empty in the heatmap (and a dip in the engagement graph above).

 Clicking on the name link on the heatmap will take you to the Viewer page for that viewer.
 The Viewer page is part of the **Viewer Stream**.